Bekacru/bun-telegram-scraper/README.md

-# Bun Telegram Chat Live Scraper
+# Bun Telegram Realtime Scraper

 This is a simple telegram chat scraper implementation using [Gram JS](https://gram.js.org/) and bun.
 Instead of being a one-time scraper, it actively listens to the chat in real-time.
 This can be useful if you need to continuously scrape information from telegram channels/groups for any purpose.